-Dasher~\cite{ward_dasher} is another interface that relies on character-level language model predictions.
-In Dasher, the letter selection options are displayed vertically on the right side of the screen.
-To enter text, users move a cursor through the sequence of nested letter boxes corresponding to their desired text.
+\textbf{Dasher.} Dasher~\cite{ward_dasher} inherently relies on character-level language model predictions.
+In Dasher, the letters of the alphabet are displayed vertically on the right side of the interface.
+To enter text, users move their cursor through the sequence of nested letter boxes corresponding to their desired text.
 Dasher can be controlled by various devices such an eye-tracker, mouse, or touchscreen.
 As users progress through their text, more likely letter options are displayed as larger targets, making it easier to select them.

-Dasher uses the prediction by partial match (PPM) algorithm to determine letter probabilities.
-PPM is similar to an n-gram language model but has a data structure making it easy for to continually adapt to a user's writing.
-We hope to improve on this using large language models.
-However, a key challenge would be generating predictions quickly enough to support Dasher's visualization of the many possible future character sequences.
+Dasher uses the prediction by partial match (PPM) algorithm \cite{cleary_ppm}.
+PPM is similar to an n-gram model but has a data structure making it easy to continually adapt to a user's writing.
+We hope to improve on this using LLMs.
+However, a key challenge is generating predictions quickly enough to support Dasher's visualization of the many possible future character sequences.